 Steroids are often used to lower the immune response and reduce symptoms and/or signs of disease.
 Initially a high dose of steroid is often used to control symptoms before gradually reducing the dose over several weeks or months.
 Long-term steroid use can be associated with a range of side effects including irritation of the stomach, thinning of the bones (osteoporosis), diabetes, cataracts, glaucoma and weight gain.
 The doctor may prescribe medication to reduce the risk of stomach irritation or thinning of the bones.
 If steroids have been taken for more than 6 weeks continuously they should never be suddenly stopped without discussion with the dermatologist or GP.

 Strong steroid ointments are usually given for the skin rash for all areas including the face.
 The patient leaflet for the ointment may advise against using it on the face; however, due to the severity of dermatomyositis the benefits of use outweigh the risks.
 If there are any concerns these should be discussed this with the doctor or dermatologist.

 Other immune suppressants

-Drugs such as methotrexate, mycophenolate mofetil and azathioprine are also immune suppressants that have different side effects to steroids.
-They can be used on their own, or in combination with steroids to help dermatomyositis.
+Drugs such as methotrexate, mycophenolate mofetil and azathioprine are also immune suppressants which have different side effects to steroids.
+They can be used on their own or in combination with steroids to help dermatomyositis.
 Hydroxychloroquine may be useful for treating the rash.
 Sometimes injections such as rituximab or intravenous immunoglobulin may be used.
 More information on these drugs can be found on the British Association of Dermatologists website (www.bad.org.uk).